A while back, I was at a friend’s small house party. As I was making conversation, I hear a loud voice behind me.

 - He could try to get a feel for the social energy level at the party and adapt his own energy to that – this party was rather low-key, so here it would be fitting for him to try being a bit more chill and relaxed

-- Most importantly, he should learn to be more curious about others to find mutual interests to talk about.
+- Most importantly, he should learn to be more curious about others to find mutual interests to talk about when you make conversation.
 (That’s one of the most powerful ways to become more relatable and likable.)

 Have you had any similar experiences with people over-acting their “confidence”?
 I look forward to reading your stories and questions in the comments below!